Recovery from inpatient treatment for alcoholism lasts 28, 60, or 90 days depending on the severity of the addiction.

-Understanding the length of rehab requires knowing what processes and programmes are available in the inpatient facility.
+Understanding how long an alcoholic should stay in rehab requires knowing what processes and programmes are available in the inpatient facility.
 The treatment services vary from detox, assessments, and counselling sessions.

 As a result, a patient's daily routine can be slightly different because it is designed specifically for them.

 The programmes are often holistic and flexible; thus, the routines will vary each week as the individual progresses through the treatment.
 For an example of programmes and their length in rehab: